-Moreover, this theme park narrative of the BWP projected future, the disastrous estimations of the obligations for Serbia and the secretive and murky circumstances of its current realization is an immense and even bigger source of urban conflicts and a kind of exploitative mechanism for local capacities and potentials.
+Moreover, this theme park narrative of the BWP’s projected future, the disastrous estimations of the obligations for Serbia and the secretive and murky circumstances of its current realization is an immense and even bigger source of urban conflict and a kind of exploitative mechanism for local capacities and potentials.
 In these circumstances, urban planning institutions and documentations appear passive and figure only as an instrument of power and interest, replicating thusly either the practices or the conflicts at play.

 The identification of agent preferences through the links between the agents/actors and the context work out the current state of urban dynamics in Savamala.
 However,

-as urban dynamics alludes on continuous changes and constitutions of new realities and urban development prospects simultaneously, the aggregation of agents’ preferences and the structure of their agents’ nature evolve into a dynamic category forming the agent behaviour.
+as urban dynamics allude simultaneouusly to the continuous changes and constitutions of new realities and urban development prospects, the aggregation of agents’ preferences and the structure of their agents’ nature evolve into a dynamic category forming agent behaviour.
 The consequences of this agent behaviour are actually the forces of maintenance, transformation and/or change processes of an urban system.
 The proposed hybrid method that combines MAS and ANT could serve for setting up an iterative procedure that refers to urban development in terms of urban system transitions.
-Such narrative might provide a framework to reframe urban complexity and to capture urban dynamics at the neighbourhood level.
+Such a narrative may provide a framework to reframe urban complexity and to capture urban dynamics at the neighbourhood level.